steven-halla/casino_hell/README.md

-i need magic descriptions
-need to fix magic text box selector in one of hte games

 after cut scene in bar you are stuck and need to press t again and exit menu set canMove= True after cut scene

-sir leopold gives you two paws fix black jack magic menu
+opossum in a can needs many fixes: positoin of text in battle meu need magic description need to fix box positions with text